NBISweden/workshop-reproducible-research/docs/jupyter.md

 ## Magics
 Magics constitute a simple command language that significantly extends the power of Jupyter notebooks.
 There are two types of magics:

-* Line magics - Commands are prepended by "%", and whose arguments only extend to the end of the line.
+* Line magics - Commands that are prepended by "%", and whose arguments only extend to the end of the line.
-* Cell magics - Starts with `%%` and then applies to the whole cell.
-Must be written on the first line.
+* Cell magics - Commands that start with `%%` and then applies to the whole cell.
+Must be written on the first line of a cell.

 Now list all available magics with `%lsmagic` (which itself is a magic).
 You add a question mark to a magic to show the help (e.g. `%lsmagic?`).
 Some of them act as shortcuts for commonly used shell commands (`%ls`, `%cp`, `%cat`, ..).
 Others are useful for debugging and optimizing your code (`%timeit`, `%debug`, `%prun`, ..).

-A very useful magic, in particular when using shell commands a lot in your work is `%%capture`.
+A very useful magic, in particular when using shell commands a lot in your work, is `%%capture`.
 This will capture the stdout/stderr of any code cell and store them in a Python object.
 Run `%%capture?` to display the help and try to understand how it works.
 Try it out with either some Python code, other magics or shell commands.

 ??? note "Click to see one example"
     ```no-highlight